wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/08-use-custom-connector-in-powerapps.md

 You've created the connector, tested it, and now you'll learn how to use it in a canvas app.

 > [!NOTE]
-> To complete this exercise, you may need to sign up for the [Power Apps Community Plan][pa cp].
+> Power Apps requires either an Microsoft 365 license or a free trial.
+Learn more about your licensing options.
+[Microsoft products include Microsoft Power Apps and Power Automate][pa pricing].

-## Create Canvas App ##
+## Create a canvas ppp ##

 1. First of all, create a blank canvas app.
-Go to the `Create` menu at the left-hand side and click the `Canvas app from blank` panel.
+In Power Apps studio go to the `Create` menu at the left-hand side and click the `Canvas app from blank` panel.

     ![Create Power Apps][image-01]